-This piece could have been titled Interview With A Hillbilly.
+This piece could have been titled Interview With A Hillbilly

 I was led back down a long hall way that separated the storage side of the barns from the rest.
 The last doorway on the left.
 A shadow in the shape of a man.
 The room is dark.
 He begins to speak, his voice garbled and disguised electronically.